Edwin Stanton: Early days in office

-On January 29 Stanton ordered that all contracts to manufacturers of military materials and supplies outside the United States be voided and replaced with contracts within the country, and that no such further contracts be made with foreign companies.
+On January 29, Stanton ordered that all contracts to manufacturers of military materials and supplies outside the United States be voided and replaced with contracts within the country, and that no such further contracts be made with foreign companies.
 The order provoked apprehension in Lincoln's cabinet.
 The United Kingdom and France were searching for cause to recognize and support the Confederates, and Stanton's order may have given it to them.
 Secretary of State Seward thought the order would "complicate the foreign situation."
 Stanton persisted, and his January 29 order stood.

 Meanwhile, Stanton worked to create an effective transportation and communication network across the North.
 His efforts focused on the railroad system and the telegraph lines.
-Stanton worked with Senator Wade to push through Congress a bill that would codify the ability of the President and his administration to forcibly seize railroad and telegraph lines for their purposes.
-Railroad companies in the North were accommodating to the needs and desires of the federal government for the most part, and the law was rarely used.
+Stanton worked with Senator Wade to push through Congress a bill that would codify the ability of the president and his administration to forcibly seize railroad and telegraph lines for their purposes.
+Railroad companies in the North were generally accommodating to the federal government's needs and desires, and the law was rarely invoked.
 Stanton also secured the government's use of telegraph.
 He relocated the military's telegraphing operations from McClellan's army headquarters to his department, a decision the general was none too pleased with.
 The relocation gave Stanton closer control over the military's communications operations, and he exploited this.
 Stanton forced all members of the press to work through Assistant Secretary Watson, where unwanted journalists would be disallowed access to official government correspondence.
 If a member of the press went elsewhere in the department, they would be charged with espionage.

 Prior to Stanton's incumbency as War Secretary, President Lincoln apportioned responsibility for the security of government against treachery and other unsavory activities to several members of his cabinet, mostly Secretary Seward, as he did not trust Attorney General Bates or Secretary Cameron.
 Under Secretary Stanton, the War Department would have consolidated responsibility for internal security.
 A lynchpin of Seward's strategy to maintain internal security was the use of arbitrary arrests and detentions, and Stanton continued this practice.
-Democrats harshly criticized the use of arbitrary arrests, but Lincoln contended that it was his primary responsibility to maintain the integrity and security of the government, and that waiting until possible betrayers committed guilty acts would hurt the government.
-At Stanton's behest, Seward continued the detention of only the most risky inmates, and released all others.
+Democrats harshly criticized the use of arbitrary arrests, but Lincoln contended that it was his primary responsibility to maintain the integrity and security of the government and that waiting until possible betrayers committed guilty acts would hurt the government.
+At Stanton's behest, Seward continued the detention of only the most risky inmates and released all others.